Marstonia scalariformis: Shell description

 The aperture is small, ovate, but slightly connected with the last whorl.

-The height of the shell is 12.7 mm (½ inch).

 Anatomy

 The body of the animal is white.

 Distribution

-Distribution of Marstonia scalariformis include Illinois, Alabama, Iowa and Missouri.
+Distribution of Marstonia scalariformis include Illinois, Alabama, Iowa, and Missouri, all within the Mississippi River System.
+Alive specimens are only known from Alabama and Missouri.

 This species was abundant on its type locality on the Tazewell shore of the Illinois River in 1880s.